Ram4Vall/proyecto-discos/README.md

 If you find a bug (the website couldn't handle the query and / or gave irrelevant results), kindly open an issue here by including your search query and the expected result.

 If you'd like to request a new functionality, feel free to do so by opening an issue here including some sample queries and their corresponding results.
-## Versioning

-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

 ## Authors